nygard/class-dump/README.md

         -c <path>      path to symbolicated crash dump
 ```

-Utility mostly requires you to get familiar with few options.
+The utility requires you to get familiar with a few options.

 ### Output header path
 iOS Class Guard requires you to provide path to generated symbols header.